Generic consistency and nondegeneracy of vertically parametrized systems: Vertically parametrized systems

-By Corollary~\ref{cor:degdim}, if any of the polynomial functions $g$ in play have a nondegenerate solution, then $\D_{g,\A}$ has nonempty Euclidean interior and the complex algebraic varieties have the minimal dimension given by the number of equations.
-We will see next that the converse also holds for the three families $g$ under consideration, that is, if $\D_{g,\A}$ has nonempty Euclidean interior for $\A$ the largest possible parameter space (in each case), then necessarily the system has a nondegenerate solution.
+It follows from \Cref{prop:degdim} that if an augmented vertical system $F=(C(a\star x^M),Lx-b)$ has a nondegenerate zero, then $\Z$ has nonempty Euclidean interior in the parameter space $\CC^{m}\times\CC^{\ell}$.
+We will see next that the converse also holds, that is, if $\Z$ has nonempty Euclidean interior, then necessarily the system $F$ has a nondegenerate zero for some $(a,b)\in\CC^m\times\CC^\ell$.
+We start by deriving a parametrization of $\Z$ from \eqref{eq:parametrization_of_incidence_variety}, and proceed to study how degenerate zeros behave with respect to this parametrization.
+This, together with Sard's lemma, gives the main result \Cref{thm:degenerate_zeros_of_vertical_systems} of this subsection.

-We start with a description of the sets $\D_{f,\K}(\X)$, $\D_{F_{\cdot,c},\K}(\X)$ and of $\D_{F,\A}(\X)$ with $\A\subseteq \CC^r \times \CC^d$.
-We proceed then to study nondegenerate solutions of the systems given by these families and conclude with the main theorem relating nondegenerate solutions to the Euclidean interior of $\D_{g,\A}$ for $\A$ begin the maximal complex subspace of parameters under consideration.